Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens: Additional Experiments

 As discussed in Appendix~\ref{sec:CurvatureMatrices}, there is good reason to motivate both the Hessian and the Fisher matrices as curvatures to use to select the learning rate $\alpha$ at each update step.
 To explore their relative merits, we consider two versions of \emph{AdamQLR}: one which uses Hessian curvature to compute a learning rate and update damping, and another which uses Fisher curvature for the same purposes.
 The performance of hyperparameter-optimised versions of each setting is compared alongside vanilla \emph{Adam} in Figure~\ref{fig:AblationLearningRateCurvature}.

 On Fashion-MNIST, we see a slight advantage for Fisher curvature compared to the Hessian curvature, both of which generalise very slightly better than vanilla \emph{Adam}.
-Curiously, the CIFAR-10 results show the Hessian-based \emph{AdamQLR} technique to make slow progress at the very beginning of training, then proceed similarly to the Fisher version.
+While the generalisation benefit does not transfer to CIFAR-10, we still see a small speed advantage for Fisher-based curvature.
 Again, we note that different optimal batch sizes are likely responsible for most of the horizontal scaling difference.
 The similarity of these results, combined with the subjectively greater stability of the Fisher version of \emph{AdamQLR} in our development process, justify our use of the Fisher curvature as the default in our algorithm.
 While Fisher-vector products are more intricate than Hessian-vector products, requiring a rederived component for each loss function, a relatively small number of different loss functions see regular use in practice, so we accept this additional burden.